Brookfield Asset Management: History

 In September 2024, BAM suggested it might move its headquarters to the United States in an effort to be included in more American stock market indexes.
 Two months later, the company announced the move from Toronto to New York City.
 The move was part of a wider restructuring, whereby BAM would acquire 100 per cent of the Brookfield group's asset management operations by acquiring the 73 per cent stake in the company held by Brookfield Corporation.

 On 23 September 2024, Brookfield Asset Management announced that it had raised $2.4 billion for its Catalytic Transition Fund (CTF), which is supported by the United Arab Emirates to enhance climate finance in emerging markets.
 Launched at COP28 in Dubai in December 2023, the fund was anchored by a $1 billion commitment from ALTERRA, a UAE-based climate fund with a goal of attracting $250 billion in investments by 2030.
 Notable investors for CTF included Caisse de dépôt et placement du Québec, Prudential plc, and Temasek and GIC.

 In October 2024, Brookfield Asset Management outbid Segro to acquire European property company Tritax EuroBox for US$1.44 billion, including debt.

 On January 16, 2025, Carney stepped down as chairman to run in the 2025 Liberal Party of Canada leadership election.
 Carney was succeeded as chairman by Flatt.

-In February 2025, Brookfield Asset Management acquired Kemelex from Envent Elektric for $1.7 billion.
+In February 2025, Brookfield Asset Management acquired Chemelex from nVent Electric for $1.7 billion.

 On October 6, 2025, Brookfield announced a deal to acquire gas assets—Firstgas, Rockgas, and Flexgas—from Clarus Group for roughly ~NZ$2 billion.

+On 3 February 2026, Flatt stepped down as chief executive and was replaced by Connor Teskey.
+Flatt remains chairman of the board as well as chief executive and chairman of Brookfield Corporation.
+The move was part of a long-anticipated succession that would see Teskey take over from Flatt as head of the entire Brookfield empire.

+In July 2026, Brookfield and CPP Investments agreed to acquire LXP Industrial Trust in an all-cash transaction valued at approximately US$5.2 billion, including debt and preferred equity.
+LXP's portfolio comprised about 53 million square feet (4.9 million square metres) across 108 industrial properties, primarily in the Sun Belt and Midwestern United States.
+The transaction was expected to close in the fourth quarter of 2026, after which LXP would become privately held.